Prostitution in Mexico: Child prostitution

 Child prostitution is a problem in the country, and Mexico continues to be a destination for pedophiles who engage in child sex tourism.
 Mexico has one of the highest levels of child sexual exploitation, along with Thailand, Cambodia, Colombia, India, and Brazil.

 A study by UNICEF Mexico and the DIF/National System for Integral Family Development estimated that more than 16,000 children in Mexico were involved in prostitution in June 2000.
 A 2004 study by researcher Elena Azaola estimated that some 17,000 children under the age of 18 are victims of the sex trade in Mexico; the State System of Integral Family Development (DIF) reported that more than 20,000 minors were victims of child prostitution in Mexico in 2005, an increase since the year 2000.

 Out of Mexico City's 13,000 street children, 95% have had at least one sexual encounter with an adult (many of them through prostitution).
 In the impoverished southern state of Chiapas, children have been sold for $100 to $200, according to human rights groups.
 Chiapas is considered one of the worst places in the world in terms of child prostitution.
+Poverty forces many rural children, with or without their families, to migrate to urban cities to seek out employment, some of them also migrate across the border to the U.S. Many children also join sex work in order to escape from abusive home lives.
+Getting physically abused and in some cases sexually abused in their homes could result in children running away and finding comfort and protection in places like brothels or pimps.
+The overall combination of inexperience, fear, and lack of support is what led many young women to be taken advantage of and used for sex work.
+These children have little or no parental supervision and many are lured into the sex industry or abducted by child trafficking gangs.

 Child sex tourism persists in Mexico, especially in tourist areas such as Acapulco, Puerto Vallarta, and Cancún, and in northern border cities such as Tijuana and Ciudad Juárez.
 Some NGOs alleged that some corrupt local officials allowed commercial sexual exploitation of children to occur.
 Many child sex tourists are from the United States, Canada, and Western Europe, though some are Mexican citizens.
-Casa Alianza director Manuel Capellin is quoted as saying "More than 16,000 children are sexually exploited through networks involving foreigners and military, police, government and business officials."
+Casa Alianza director Manuel Capellin is quoted as saying, "More than 16,000 children are sexually exploited through networks involving foreigners and military, police, government and business officials."